Sunday, June 24, 2012

 Wendy and I like a lot of the same foods, so I thought I would give it one more try.

 I went to the grocery store and bought a small spaghetti squash.
 I brought it home and was determined to find an easy way to cook it..
-After talking to a few friends, I got their difficult method ( my old method)
+After talking to a few friends, I listened to their difficult methods that required that you:

 • cut length wise in half